Tonywuhk/realai.org/README.md

 ### Reinforcement Learning

 In reinforcement learning ([Sutton & Barto, 2017](http://incompleteideas.net/sutton/book/the-book-2nd.html)), agents learn to maximize numerical rewards provided by an environment that is influenced by the agents' actions.
+Sophisticated [platforms](http://realai.org/reinforcement-learning-platforms/) have been built to simulate this process.

+The agents can learn to explicitly build models of their environment, which they then use for planning.
+This type of learning is called model-based, as opposed to the simpler [model-free algorithms](http://realai.org/model-free-rl-algorithms) where agents learn actions directly.
 The agents can be moved to learn by [intrinsic motivations](http://realai.org/intrinsic-motivation) that send rewards in ways unaffected by the specifics of the agents' tasks.
-Sophisticated [platforms](http://realai.org/reinforcement-learning-platforms/) have been built to simulate this process.

 * [Auxiliary Tasks](http://realai.org/auxiliary-tasks/)
 * [Hierarchical Learning](http://realai.org/hierarchical-learning/)
 * [Inverse Reinforcement Learning](http://realai.org/imitation-learning/#inverse-reinforcement-learning)

-#### Reinforcement Learning Algorithms

-* 2017 February 28, Ofir Nachum, Mohammad Norouzi, Kelvin Xu, and Dale Schuurmans.
-[Bridging the Gap Between Value and Policy Based Reinforcement Learning](https://arxiv.org/abs/1702.08892). *arXiv:1702.08892*.
-* 2017 February 27, Tuomas Haarnoja, Haoran Tang, Pieter Abbeel, and Sergey Levine.
-[Reinforcement Learning with Deep Energy-Based Policies](https://arxiv.org/abs/1702.08165). *arXiv:1702.08165*.
-* 2016 November 5, Brendan O'Donoghue, Remi Munos, Koray Kavukcuoglu, and Volodymyr Mnih.
-[PGQ: Combining policy gradient and Q-learning](https://arxiv.org/abs/1611.01626). *arXiv:1611.01626*.

 ## References